NAVCOR

 Series 1050

-Series 1050, also Model 1050 and simply 1050, is a standalone keyboard with reed switches.
-1050 Series is included in the article Manual Input Devices in Computer Design magazine in December 1965 (CD1965-MID); a NAVCOR advertisement covers both 1050 and KM Keys reed switches, with the possible suggestion that KM Keys are used in the 1050.
+Series 1050, also Model 1050 and simply 1050, is a seris of standalone reed switch keyboards.
+The earliest known advertisement for Series 1050 is from March 1963, in Computers and Automation, where it is implied to be newly introduced.
+1050 Series is included in the article Manual Input Devices in Computer Design magazine in December 1965 (CD1965-MID); a NAVCOR advertisement in this magazine issue covers both 1050 and KM Keys reed switches, with the possible suggestion that KM Keys are used in the 1050.
 An optional diode matrix board can be fitted for character encoding, with up to 15 output bits per key.
-Model 1050 is the full-size keyboard, and model 1050N is a 16-key numeric keypad.
+Model 1050 appears to be the standard full-size keyboard, and model 1050N is a 16-key numeric keypad.

 1067